GaurabSubedi7/TechMart/README.md

 # Techmart
-# Techmart is a website for online trading of technological accessories
+A website for online trading of technological accessories.